A method of an on-demand beamsplitter for trapped-ion quantum computers: Results

 where $N_{\Delta,\epsilon}$ is the normalization constant, $\Delta$ is the width of each peak, and $\epsilon^{-1}$ is the width of the envelope.
 We set $\Delta=\epsilon=0.3$, with which the logical infidelity of the controlled-Z gate becomes smaller than $10^{-4}$ \cite{Rojkov2024}.
 The sum over $s$ is truncated at $|s|=s_{\max}=6$ and then $N_{\Delta,\epsilon}$ is numerically calculated.
-Fig. \ref{fig:SWAP_GKP} shows the marginal distribution in the position space of each mode in the memory-frequency basis, $x_{\omegal}$ and $x_{\omegah}$.
-Although the populations in the Fock basis are swapped between two modes after $i\FC$, the marginal distribution deviates from that of the logical states becuase of the phase shift as shown by the dashed lines in Fig. \ref{fig:SWAP_GKP} (b) and (e).
-By applying the appropriate phase-shift gates to each mode, we can obtain the desired logical states as shown in Fig. \ref{fig:SWAP_GKP} (c) and (f).
-The infidelity $1-|\braket{\psi_{\SWAP}|\psi_{\mathrm{sim}}}|$ is obtained as $2.89\times10^{-3}$.
-On the other hand, when we neglect the hopping term during $\FC$ and $i\FC$, the infidelity caused by the numerical error is obtained as $1.70\times10^{-3}$, and therefore we estimate the effect of the hopping term by their difference, $1.19\times10^{-3}$.
+Figure \ref{fig:SWAP_GKP} shows the marginal distribution in the position space of each mode in the memory-frequency basis, $x_{\omegal}$ and $x_{\omegah}$.
+Although the populations in the Fock basis are swapped between two modes after $i\FC$, the marginal distribution deviates from that of the logical states because of the phase shift as shown by the dashed lines in figure \ref{fig:SWAP_GKP} (b) and (e).
+By applying the appropriate phase-shift gates to each mode, we can obtain the desired logical states as shown in figure \ref{fig:SWAP_GKP} (c) and (f).
+The infidelity $1-|\braket{\psi_{\SWAP}|\psi_{\mathrm{sim}}}|^2$ is $2.17\times10^{-3}$.
+On the other hand, when we neglect the hopping term during $\FC$ and $i\FC$, the infidelity is $1.21\times10^{-3}$ due to numerical error, and therefore we estimate the effect of the hopping term by their difference, $0.96\times10^{-3}$.